 - Ongoing Monitoring: A schedule for trainings, progress reports and a date for verification and closeout will be coordinated and monitored by the OSE and the TA provider.

-When a district has an UNC, the original CAP will be available on the district’s Tasks Overview.
-Districts must continue to document all work within the original CAP.
-While at the UNC status (UNC In Progress), districts can access and edit all forms (CAP Cover Page, CAP Activity Page, Request for Closeout and Student Checklist, if applicable).
-The process for CAP closeout/verification remains the same for an UNC with the exception of the verification process completed by the TA rather than the ISD personnel.
+For UNCs issued prior to May 2022, districts must continue to document work within the original CAP.
+While at the UNC In Progress status, districts can access and edit all forms (CAP Cover Page, CAP Activity Page, Request for Closeout and Student Checklist, if applicable).

-After the district and the TA provider have decided the district is ready for verification and closeout, the district should submit the CAP for Verification and Closeout.
-To do this,
+After the district and the OSE TA provider have decided the district is ready for verification and closeout, the district should submit the CAP for Verification and Closeout.

 - From the CAP Menu, select the Request for Verification and Closeout link.